barcek/aliesce/README.md

 Precede each script in the file with a tag line starting by default `###`.
 Include in the tag line the following elements:

-- the file extension for that language, or if preferred the full output filename including the extension
+- the file extension for that language, or the full output filename including extension, or the full output path including directory and extension
 - the command to run the file, if any
 - any arguments to pass to that command